taphost/c64/VIC.md

 10 POKE 1024,1: REM 'A' at top-left (screen code 1)
 20 POKE 55296,2: REM Red color
 ```

+**Background selection rules:**
+1. Screen codes 0-63 (standard alphanumerics) use Background Color 0 ($D021).
+2. Shifted characters 64-127 use Background Color 1 ($D022).
+3. Reversed characters 128-191 pick Background Color 2 ($D023).
+4. Codes 192-255 draw from Background Color 3 ($D024).
+5. Foreground is always the nybble stored in color RAM at $D800-$DBE7.
+Update color RAM after moving a character; otherwise the old color stays.

+### Sprite pointers and relocation traps

+The VIC screen block at $0400-$07FF contains the video matrix plus the sprite pointers in its last eight bytes ($07F8-$07FF).
+Each pointer is a block number; multiply it by 64 to locate the sprite shape data (value 11 points to $2C0-$31F).
+If you relocate the screen or change VIC banks, reinitialize these values; otherwise sprites will show data from whatever happens to sit at the new memory.

+Color RAM ($D800-$DBE7) stays at the same physical location, so after moving the screen you must repopulate color RAM manually or characters keep their previous color values (Mapping cap.
+4).

 ### Multicolor Character Mode